 Books and Edited Works

-- The Gendered Palimpsest: Women, Writing, and Representation in Early Christianity (New York and Oxford: Oxford University Press, 2012.
+- The Gendered Palimpsest: Women, Writing, and Representation in Early Christianity (Oxford University Press, 2012).

 - Boundaries and Bodies in Late Antiquity, co-edited with Georgia Frank, special issue of The Journal of Early Christian Studies 17 (2009).